LuisAlejandro/agoras/docs/instagram.rst

 This command will parse an RSS feed located at ``--feed-url``, and publish the last ``--max-count`` number of entries published in the last ``--post-lookback`` number of seconds.
 The post content will consist of the title and the link of the feed entry.
 The post will be published on ``--instagram-object-id``, which must be authorized by ``--instagram-access-token``.

-Please read about how the RSS feed should be structured in the `RSS feed section <rss.rst>`_.
+Please read about how the RSS feed should be structured in the :doc:`RSS feed section <rss>`.
 This ensures that the feed is correctly parsed and that the post content is properly formatted.
 ::

       agoras publish \